sdesabbata/r-for-geographic-data-science/docs/202-exploratory-statistics.md

 # Exploratory statistics

-<br/><small>*This chapter is currently a draft.*</small>

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

-This chapter showcases an exploratory analysis of the distribution of people aged 20 to 24 in Leicester, using the `u011` variable from the [2011 Output Area Classification (2011OAC)](https://github.com/geogale/2011OAC) dataset introduced in [chapter 4](https://sdesabbata.github.io/r-for-geographic-data-science/table-operations.html#read-and-write-data).
+This chapter showcases an exploratory analysis of the distribution of people aged 20 to 24 in Leicester, using the `u011` variable from the [2011 Output Area Classification (2011OAC)](https://github.com/geogale/2011OAC) already used in previous chapters.
+Before continuing, open the project created for the previous chapter.

-Before continuing, create a new R project in RStudio, and upload the `2011_OAC_Raw_uVariables_Leicester.csv` file to the project folder.
 Create new RMarkdown document within that project to replicate the analysis in this document.
 Once the document is set up, start by adding an R code snipped including the code below, which is loads the 2011OAC dataset and the libraries used for this chapter.

 ```r
 library(tidyverse)
 library(knitr)

 leicester_2011OAC <- read_csv("2011_OAC_Raw_uVariables_Leicester.csv")
 ```